antfriend/semantic_bit_theory/docs/enhancement_plan.md

 Mapping Process:
 1. Identify all Points in SB JSON
-2. For each Point, check if content matches asset label
+2. For each Point, tokenize content and asset labels
+3. Match using token-based exact word matching (case/punctuation insensitive)
-3. Add asset reference to matching Points
+4. Add all matching assets to Points (array of matches)

+Matching Strategy (Approved):
+- Token-based: Extract words from both Point content and asset labels
+- Normalize using Unicode NFKC + casefold() for case-insensitivity
+- Exact word match: "cactus" in "The cactus plant" ✓
+- Not substring: "cat" does NOT match "catch" ✓
+- Multiple matches: Return all matching assets as an array

+Future Optimization: Pre-index assets by normalized token sequences for O(n + m) performance
 ```

 ### Visual Example